Combating Pests

 Ants on hummingbird feeders – You can deter ants from the feeders by making little bags from cloth that contain lavender and whole cloves.
 Using string attach to the branch leading to the feeder.

 Asparagus Beetles - I can finally say, after this spring, I have found success on fighting these very determined pests!
 Use Pyola frequently along with hand picking the beetles when you see them.
-Usually the little black larva attached to the spears and deformity has ruined my crop after 2 weeks.
-But this spring I'm still picking after 4 or 5 weeks.
+They appear as the little black larva attached to the spears.
 Pyola can be purchased through Gardens Alive!.

-Cats – Sometimes cats can be helpful and other times they can be a pain out in your gardens.
+Cats - Sometimes cats can be helpful and other times they can be a pain out in your gardens.
 Cats will catch rodents and unfortunately sometimes birds.
 But having your rodent population under control is probably worth it.
-On the other hand sometimes they can use your gardens as their litter box, which you don’t want.
+On the other hand sometimes they can use your gardens as their litter box.
 To keep them out grind or grate citrus peels and sprinkle in the gardens.
 Save your peelings by freezing for use when needed.
 You can also try spreading Vick Vapo Rub on a board or piece of cloth, they don't like the smell and will stay away from it.
-They don't like rough, rocks so you could place them as a covering over your flower beds.
+They don't like rough rocks so you could place them as a covering over your flower beds.
 The perennial "Rue" will also repel cats.

-Deer and Raccoons – Consumer Reports has rated products for repelling deer and has rated "Hinder" number 1.
+Deer and Raccoons - Consumer Reports has rated products for repelling deer and has rated "Hinder" number 1.
 I have personally used "Hinder" for many years and can attest to it's effectiveness.
 Gardens Alive! sells a deer repellent although I haven't tried it.
 Literature claims to remain effective up to 3 months which is a great feature.
-I had great success with a product called “Bye Deer.”
-You hang these little bags in your garden and the critters don’t like the smell so they stay away.
-We didn’t loose one ear of corn when using these bags.
-I can’t remember where I bought “Bye Deer”, sorry.
-Let us all know if you find it.
+We also use Irish Spring soap bags hung from fencing or other ways of keeping them off the ground such as poles or wire supports.
+You hang these little bags in your garden and the critters don't like the smell so they stay away.
+We didn't loose one ear of corn when using these bags.
+Cut a bar of Irish Spring into two pieces, place in pantyhose, cut hose, tie knot, add a paperclip to the knot for hanging.

 1. Using a hole punch, put holes in a plastic container around the upper rim.
 Add 1-cup oil to 4 T. soy sauce.
 Put 1” of mix in each container.
 Put lid on and place where you have earwigs.
 They are attracted to the solution and die.
 Clean out dead earwigs and use again.